 - The SMF supports MBS session management, including creating, maintaining and releasing the MBS session context.
 The SMF registers/updates the information of the MBS session(s) it currently serves as well as MBS capability to the NRF.
 If the UE initiates MBS session joining via the User Plane using the PDU Session Modification procedure, the SMF serving the PDU session may query the NRF for the SMF currently serving the MBS session, and indicate this new SMF (as the selected SMF for the MBS session) to the AMF.

-Editor's note: Whether the additional SMF functionalities are added to existing SMF services or defined as new services is FFS.

 AMF:

 - The AMF maintains an MBS session context including the information of SMF(s) and NG-RAN(s) involved in the MBS session.
 The AMF supports SMF selection for an MBS session by querying the NRF for the SMF currently serving the MBS session.